davigl/follow-selenium/readme.md

-# Github Follow
+# <div align="center"> Github Follow </div>

-* Ruby script to follow people which follows the most active users on github.
+* Ruby script to follow people which follows the most active users on github;
-* OBS: Make sure you are careful when using this it will be apparent that you are being spammy so use at your own risk.
+* OBS: Make sure you are careful when using this it will be apparent that you are being spammy so use at your own risk;
-* If you're getting stuck during authentication, you've to manually get and insert authenticate code.
+* If you're getting stuck during authentication, you've to manually get and insert authenticate code;
+* If you like it make sure to give star, thank you!

 ```
                 /|         ,